Communion Music: Communion Records

-Under a two-year partnership with Island Records, Communion Records released albums by Deap Vally, Edward Sharpe and the Magnetic Zeros, Half Moon Run and Catfish and the Bottlemen.
-The Bottlemen debut album, The Balcony, sold approximately 400,000 copies worldwide and saw the band winning a 2016 Brit Award for Best British Breakthrough.
+Under a two-year partnership with Island Records, Communion Records released its first albums.
+These came from Deap Vally, Edward Sharpe and the Magnetic Zeros, Half Moon Run and Catfish and the Bottlemen.
+The latter's debut album, The Balcony, sold approximately 400,000 copies worldwide and saw the band winning a 2016 Brit Award for Best British Breakthrough.

-In 2015, Communion Records signed a new distribution deal with Universal Music's Caroline International, under which it released music by Bear's Den, Joseph J Jones, Rukhsana Merrise, Banfi, Syd Arthur, Foreign Fields, and Matthew and the Atlas.
+In 2015, Communion Records signed a new distribution deal with Universal Music's Caroline International, through which it released music from Bear's Den, Rukhsana Merrise, Tamino, Dizzy, Lucy Rose, Foreign Fields, and Matthew and the Atlas.

-In 2021, Communion Records partnered with So Young Magazine to create So Young Records, home to Folly Group, Lime Garden, VLURE and more.

-Communion Records US

-In 2012, Communion launched its sister label, Communion Records US, under Ben Lovett.
-Initially distributed by Sony RED and now by Capitol Music Group, it has signed and released records by Tennis, Willy Mason and Rubblebucket, as well as being the US label for Bear's Den, Catfish and the Bottlemen and Matthew and the Atlas.